Video Production Tips

 What motivates you to do this?

 Eight years ago when I dropped out of my one semester of film school, I was determined to make a movie.
 It never happened.
-I didn’t have the resources and life got in the way.
-Now with the with the advancement of affordable cameras and editing software, anyone can make a movie.
-There are no more excuses for young film makers who procrastinate.
-After one semester of film school I transferred and got my bachelors in Communications.
+I didn’t have the resources, and life got in the way.
+Now with the advancement of affordable cameras and editing software, anyone can make a movie.
+There are no more excuses for young filmmakers who procrastinate.
+After one semester of film school, I transferred and got my bachelor’s degree in communications.
 I now work a full time job in sales for a publishing company.

 Do you make any money at all from it, or is this purely done for the love of film making?